 If you see a physical "crash" is about to occur, you can use the mouse and the [Feedhold] command to stop the program, remove the obstacle and then use [Continue] to continue with the program, but that can take too much time in a panic situation.
-The fastest way to stop the stepper motors is to turn the power switch on the side of the computer to "off."
-The spindle will continue to run, and the machine will have to be re-homed and the program restarted, but turning off power to the stepper motors while they are running will not cause damage.
+The fastest way to stop the stepper motors is to turn the power switch on the side of the computer to the "OFF" position.
+The spindle will continue to run, and the machine will have to be rehomed and the program restarted, but turning off power to the stepper motors while they are running will not cause damage.
 Running a slide until it hits a hard stop should not cause any physical damage either, but power to the motor should be turned off either by stopping the program or turning the stepper motor power supply switch to OFF as soon as possible to prevent possible overheating of the stalled motor.
+It might save a valuable part that is about to be destroyed.